sunfounder/euler-kit/docs/source/pyproject/py_reversing_aid.rst

             beep()
             previousMills=currentMills

-* Once the program is running, the ultrasonic sensor will continuously read the distance to the obstacle in front of you, and you can see the exact distance value from the shell.
+* As soon as the program runs, the ultrasonic sensor will continuously read the distance to the obstacle in front of you, and you will be able to see the exact distance value on the shell.
 * The LED and buzzer will change the frequency of blinking and beeping depending on the distance value, thus indicating the approach of the obstacle.
-* In the :ref:`py_ultrasonic` article, we mentioned that the ultrasonic sensor will pause the program when it works.
+* The :ref:`py_ultrasonic` article mentioned that when the ultrasonic sensor works, the program will be paused.
-* Therefore, in this example, we created a separate thread for ranging, so that it does not interfere with the timing of the LED and buzzer.
+* To avoid interfering with the LED or buzzer timing, we created a separate thread for ranging in this example.